troy/troy.github.com-blog-old/source/_posts/2014-11-23-improve-linux-tcp-tw-recycle-man-page-entry.markdown

 date: 2014-11-23 09:01:38 -0800
 ---

-I recently identified the cause of a problem affecting one of [Papertrail's](https://papertrailapp.com) service providers.
+We recently identified the cause of a problem affecting one of [Papertrail's](https://papertrailapp.com) service providers.
 Their hosts occasionally not could establish TCP connections with a seemingly-random small set of Internet hosts.